0ffmac/0ffmac.github.io/index.md

 # Hi!
-## I'm Miquel and here you my notes from Linux | Security | Pentesting
+## I'm Miquel and here are my notes from Linux | Security | Pentesting